-Pre-elementary and elementary school periods are good years to discern and interrupt all emotional, behavioral, social, and educational problems and disorders.
-One of today's everyday problems causing many children to refer to medical centers is aggression and consequences.
-Identification of the involving factors in its occurrence to reduce this problem can reduce progress and consequences (17).
-Various factors are involved in the occurrence of aggressive behaviors, which can result from social and family relationships or a low level of people's ability and skills in confrontation with challenging situations out of a person's ability (4).
-Defects in execution performances can be known as one of these factors that cause problems in interpersonal and social relationships and proper emotional feedback with a situation for disability in the comprehensive cognitive process (18).
-An individual disability in accurate analysis of a problem, non-consideration of various efficient techniques, ceasing methods application that may smooth the person in a short time are related cases to aggression and expression of all related behavior types and are involved in repetition and re-expression of aggressive behaviors. particularly in aggressive children with no opportunity of learning and testing various coping strategies with challenging situations (19).
-Meanwhile, cognitive flexibility provides adaptation to changes or problems and keeps various solutions in mind to change paths when necessary and not persist in repeating one method (20).
-The research findings showed that cognitive-behavioral play therapy is effective by reducing stagnation error as the primary cognitive flexibility index in the Wisconsin test, increasing correct answers, and reducing incorrect answers.

-Several points must be considered in determining these findings.
-First, as children are in the initial years of their growth, particularly in cognitive growth, they cannot study various environmental aspects simultaneously.
-Nevertheless, they do not have enough knowledge about emotions and their consequences.
-This action makes them select and use the first method of controlling the situation (21).
-Play therapy is an interactive and communicative opportunity where a child can measure his/her aggressive behavior by play therapist supervision to be familiar with its effect on others and teach the child how to change the path from aggressive behavior to desirable behavior, showing flexibility increase in children.
+Pre-elementary as elementary school periods are proper years to discern and interrupt in all emotional, behavioral, social, and educational problems and disorders.
+Since one of today common problems, causing many children reference to medical centers is aggression and its consequences.
+Identification the involving factors in its occurrence with aim on reducing this problem can reduce progress consequences (17).
+Various factors involve in occurrence of aggressive behaviors that can be result of social and family relationships or low level of people ability and skills in confrontation with challenging situations out of person's ability (4).
+Defect in execution performances can be known as one of these factors that make problems interpersonal in and social relationships and a proper emotional feedback with a situation for disability in comprehensive cognitive process (18).
+An individual disability in an accurate analysis of a problem, nonconsideration various efficient techniques, ceasing methods application that may smooth the person in a short-time are the related cases to aggression and expression of all related behavior types and are involved in repetition and reexpression of aggressive behaviors particularly in aggressive children with no opportunity of learning and testing various coping strategies with challenging situations (19).
+Meanwhile, cognitive flexibility provides adaptation with changes or problems and keeps various solutions in minds to change path when necessary and not persist on repetition of one method (20).
+As findings of research showed cognitivebehavioral play therapy is effective by reducing stagnation error as the main cognitive flexibility index in Wisconsin test and later on increasing correct answers and reducing incorrect answers.
+Several points must be considered in determination these findings.
+First, as children are in the initial years of their growth, particularly in cognitive growth, they are not able to study various environmental aspects simultaneously.
+Yet, they don't have enough knowledge emotions about and their consequences.
+This action makes them select and use the first method of controlling situation (21).
+Play therapy interactive and communicative opportunities where a child can measure his/her aggressive behavior by play therapist supervision to be familiar with its effect on others, and teach the child how change path in an aggressive behavior to desirable behavior, and this itself shows flexibility increase in children.